owickstrom/gi-gtk-declarative/docs/src/installation.md

     [is not recommended](https://github.com/haskell-gi/haskell-gi#%EF%B8%8F-ghc-82x-%EF%B8%8F)!

-Once you have those installed, it should be a regular Haskell package install with Cabal, Stack, Nix, or what ever floats your boat.
+Once you have those installed, it should be a regular Haskell package install with Cabal, Stack, Nix, or whatever floats your boat.